alchemy-swift/alchemy/README.md

     }
 ```

-### Using Papyrus to share network interfaces between iOS & server.
+### Type safe networking interfaces between client and server.
-**Papyrus** helps you keep network interfaces type-safe across your Alchemy server & Swift clients. **Alchemy** provides first class support for providing & consuming Papyrus APIs. **iOS/macOS** clients can use **PapyrusAlamofire** for consuming Papyrus APIs.
+**Papyrus**, and IDL-like network layer, helps you keep network interfaces type-safe across your Alchemy server & Swift clients. **Alchemy** provides first class support for providing _and_ consuming Papyrus APIs. **iOS/macOS** clients can use **PapyrusAlamofire** for consuming Papyrus APIs.

+---

 First, define a shared interface for your API.
-Note the `@URLQuery` property wrapper tells API consumers to put `count` & `unfinishedOnly` in the query of the request.
-API providers will know to look for these values in the incoming request's query.
+Note the `@URLQuery` property wrapper tells API consumers and producers that `count` & `unfinishedOnly` belong in the query of the request.
+This info allows for automatic request "encoding" & "decoding" from clients and servers.
 ```swift
 // MyProject/Shared/TodosAPI.swift
 import Papyrus